lubobik/Konf_B20_Bobik_Steirer/README.md

 implementing some small business logic, creating unit tests with a focus on 100% line coverage, getting to know JavaDoc and documentation process.

+### Submission #3

+#### General
+Dear reader,

+this time we would like to forward you to the latest Maven site documentation.
+Everything included in this release is specified there more precisely.
+It is correct, that we could simply paste the information here once again.
+However, we want to keep the documentation clear and preferably non-redundant.

+Please visit the 'Design decisions' section, for more information about all exciting new features of this amazing project.

+Kind regards,
+the developers of this project

+#### Lessons learned
+Advanced usage of Git as a VCS (multi branching and merging), implementing interfaces in Java, updating and extending the code base, creating unit tests with a focus on 100% line coverage, working by best practice principles and getting familiar with new packages such as Jacoco, Surefire or Maven site (supporting our documentation representation).

 ---

 ## JavaDoc crash course